starreeze/geocap/readme.md

 ### Running Module 'draw'

-Two python files, `draw_PIL.py` and `draw_plt.py` is provided, in which the former one is written in pillow, providing continuous change of shape, and a relatively less noisy image; the latter, in comparison, provides hand-drawing line style and more natural noise. `draw_plt.py` is recommended to use and `run.py` will automatically parse this version.
+Two python files, `pil_backend.py` and `plt_backend.py` is provided, in which the former one is written in pillow, providing continuous change of shape, and a relatively less noisy image; the latter, in comparison, provides hand-drawing line style and more natural noise. `plt_backend.py` is recommended to use and `draw.py` will automatically use this version.
+You can change the preferred version by setting argument `backend` to `plt` or `pil`.

-To use `draw_plt.py`, the following arguments are expected:
+To use `plt_backend.py`, the following arguments are expected:

 - rules: "list[dict[str, Any]]".
 Mandatory.
 The rules you would like to draw.
 - random_seed: int|None.
 The default value is None.
 Control the random seed.